US senators introduce legislation to impose sanctions on Taliban | english.lokmat.com

 "States that the United States should not recognize any member of the Taliban as the ambassador of Afghanistan to the United States or as the ambassador of Afghanistan to the United Nations," the release stated.

 Furthermore, it calls for a comprehensive review of foreign assistance to entities that support the Taliban.
-Also, the law places restrictions on non-humanitarian foreign assistance to Afghanistan.
+Also, the legislation places restrictions on non-humanitarian foreign assistance to Afghanistan.

 ( With inputs from ANI )